Asking About Data

 Decide what you want to see — SELECT

-SQL statements usually start with SELECT.
+SQL sentences usually start with SELECT.

 SELECT name, email